Word Artist-OrchestraConductor “Simultaneously paints word picture portraits while conducting a symphonic message” – L. Evans

 One of the things people often do when they are struggling to meet their need for friends is to give in to others.
 They go along with the gang whether they want to or not.
 They let themselves be motivated by or controlled by peer pressure.
 To meet their need for friends, they do things they may not want to do or don’t feel good about doing just so others will like them.
 By the end of this course, you’ll know how to have good friends without giving in to peer pressure.

-The fourth level of need is the SELF-ESTEEM need.
+The fourth level of need is SELF-ESTEEM.
 That is your need to feel good about yourself.
 It includes these things.
 Knowing your talents – You can identify what you are really good at and what special skills you have.
 Everyone has some special skills or talents – things they can do really well.

 Confidence – You believe in yourself and your ability to handle whatever you are facing.